A brilliant Xl of Arsenal players aged 24 or under: Odegaard, Saliba, Saka…

 CB: William Saliba

-After starring on loan at Marseille and winning the Ligue 1 Young Player of the Year award in 2021-22, Saliba will finally make his competitive debut for Arsenal in 2022-23.
+After starring on loan at Marseille and winning the Ligue 1 Young Player of the Year award in 2021-22, Saliba finally made his competitive debut for Arsenal in 2022-23.

-The centre-back, who joined the Gunners from Saint-Etienne back in 2019, is now ready to take the Premier League by storm.
+The centre-back, who joined the Gunners from Saint-Etienne back in 2019, is since taken the Premier League by storm.
+We’re a little bit in love.

 CB: Omar Rekik